fritzalder/faulty-point-unit/02_table2_affected_runtimes/README.md

-# Proof of concept attack on Rust-EDP
+# Proof of concept attacks on different enclave shielding runtimes

-## Disclosure and mitigation

-We disclosed this issue and it is patched in the Rust compiler in version 1.46.0.
-The mitigation can be followed via this Pull Request [<https://github.com/rust-lang/rust/pull/73471>].
+Table 2 in the paper describes the vulnerability landscape of multiple enclave shielding runtimes, each described in their own subdirectory.